dBlueG/mankey_stats/README.md

 mankey-stats documentation is built using [Sphinx](https://www.sphinx-doc.org) and is hosted on [Read the Docs](https://readthedocs.org/).

-To build the documentation make sure you have the dependencies installed: from the root directory: ``pip install -r docs/requirements.txt``.

-Now you can build the docs using: ``sphinx-build -b html docs build``
+You can re-build the docs using `build html`

 ## License